pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-17-product-and-newsletter-and-professional-services.md

 -- Bought ads?
 -- Yes and I ran out of money buying those ads.

-In that exchange, we're seeing a disappointed person struggling to find buyer for her product.
+In that exchange, we're seeing a disappointed person struggling to find a buyer for her product.

 Of course, we could stop to ask if the product was made to cater to a specific job.
 According to the one who put the product together: "of course".
 She herself had the struggle, understood the [forces of progress][fourforces], understood the [habits that she was competing against][non-consumption], and that selling this product would be about [changing the buyer's orbit][changing-orbit], so a progress could be made in their life.
 She understood the product's Job-To-Be-Done.